chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 After doing the same with the according Main Stats Layer, the **Shift Command** Dashboard already works.
 Activating the Online-Status-Layer again, now click on the "run apple script" at the top center.
-This triggers commands when pushing the area of the touchbar where the building block/layer is appearing.
+This triggers commands when pushing the area of the Touch bar where the building block/layer is appearing.